 Clare joined Biltmore’s landscaping team in 2007 after earning her degree in Horticulture Management at Bob Jones University.
 She served in a number of garden-related roles before becoming Supervisor of Gardens and Conservatory in 2017.

-In addition to her day-to-day responsibilities supervising these areas, Clare is also involved with the preparations to host Chihuly at Biltmore—the first art exhibition in our historic gardens and the first North Carolina garden exhibition by artist Dale Chihuly whose works are included in more than 200 museum collections worldwide.
+In addition to her day-to-day responsibilities supervising these areas, Clare was also involved with the preparations to host Chihuly at Biltmore—the first art exhibition in our historic gardens and the first North Carolina garden exhibition by artist Dale Chihuly whose works are included in more than 200 museum collections worldwide.

 Planning and preparation